spector700/Orbit-Sim/README.md

 Accurate mass and velocity are used for the calculations for the orbit.

+## Files

+- __project.py__: Initializes all the necessary classes, background music, sprite groups, and the main game loop.

+- __camera.py__: Contains the class responsible for camera panning and the calculation of camera offsets, which other classes use to obtain updated positions.

+- __sprites.py__: Includes the class for background stars, specifying their quantity, color, random positions, and sizes.
+This file also contains the "Bodies" class, which calculates the force of gravity, velocity, and interactions with other celestial bodies for Earth, the Moon, and satellites.

+- __spritesheet.py__: Features the class for extracting individual images from a spritesheet, adding them to a list, displaying images, and playing collision sounds.
+This class is called by the "Bodies" class and removes satellite instances upon collision.

+- __test_project.py__: This file is designed for testing the classes in a controlled game environment.

 ## Controls
 | Control               | Action                                       |
 |-----------------------|----------------------------------------------|